jasp-stats/jaspFactor/inst/help/PrincipalComponentAnalysis.md

 ### Input
 ---
-#### Asssignment Box
+#### Assignment Box
 - Included Variables: In this box, the variables to perform the principal component analysis on are selected.

 #### Number of Components
 - Here, the number of components that the rotation is applied to is specified.
 Several methods to determine this number can be chosen from:
-  - Parallel Analysis: Components are selected on the basis of parallel analysis.
-With this method, components are selected when their eigenvalue is bigger than the parallel average random eigenvalue.
+  - Parallel Analysis: Factors are selected on the basis of parallel analysis.
+With this method, factors are selected when their eigenvalue is greater than the parallel average random eigenvalue.
 This method is selected by default.
+Can be based on principal component eigenvalues (PC) or factor eigenvalues (FA).
+A seed (1234) is chosen by default so that the results from the parallel analysis are equal across the PCA.
   - Eigenvalues: Components are selected when they have a certain eigenvalue.
 By default components are selected that have an eigenvalue above 1.
   - Manual: The number of components can be specified manually.
 By default this is set to 1.